CallinCeriani/blast2tree/README.md

 # Blast2Tree
-A linux pipeline to quickly get genus identification for many genomes of unknown classification.
+A Linux pipeline to quickly get genus-level identification for many genomes of uncertain classification at your chosen classification level.

+Requires:
-- Requires a fasta file with reference markers for each of the species at your chosen classification level
+- a fasta file with your reference markers for each of the known species across your chosen classification level
 - a single fasta file containing the best representation from the reference markers
--
+- Assembled genomes

 #### Utilizes:
 - [blast](https://anaconda.org/bioconda/blast)